sum1214/ToDoAppListApp/README.md

 # ToDoAppListApp
-To Do List app using SQLiteDataBase and java
+To Do List app using SQLiteDatabase and java